m-mizutani/masq/README.md

 }
 ```

-**Result**: These fields become `nil` or zero values in the output for security reasons (private maps, interfaces in private fields, etc.).
+**Result**: These fields become `nil` or zero values in the output for security reasons (e.g., interfaces in private fields).
+Note that maps with unexported key or value types can now be cloned, provided the types themselves are composed of fields that can be redacted.

 ### Recommendations